Social Education Manuscript Submission Guidelines

 Tables Tables should be numbered sequentially with Arabic numerals and discussed in the text.
 A table should be intelligible by itself and have a concise title and column headings.
 Each table should appear at the end of the article.

 Permissions Obtain permission in writing from publishers for text quoted at length or for materials (poems, maps, photographs, cartoons, etc.) that you would like to have included in an article.
 If photos of young students (or their names or work samples) are to be included, provide statements of parental permission.

 Proofreading Have colleagues or other professionals proofread your manuscript before submission.

 Notes Notes, which are numbered and follow the main text of an article, are used for citations, explanations, and acknowledgments.
 Place the notes, double-spaced, on separate pages that follow the text of an article, preceding other references or resource lists.
 Carefully check the correspondence between the numbers called out in the text and those in the notes section.
 Follow the style for notes and references as outlined below.
 Also, articles published in recent NCSS journals may serve as models.
-For situations not covered in these examples, follow The Chicago Manual of Style, 14th ed.
-(Chicago: University of Chicago Press, 1993) as closely as possible (not APA style).
+For situations not covered in these examples, follow The Chicago Manual of Style as closely as possible (not APA style).
 Use authors' full names.

 1. Anthony Downs, An Economic Theory of Democracy (New York: Harper, 1957), 54.